MFT measurement using a Shack-Hartmann wavefront sensor

 For a deeper analysis, WaveView4 can also compute the Point Spread Function (PSF), wavefront aberrations and Zernike or Legendre polynomials.

-Note that the HASO R-FLEX instrument use can be extended to the characterization of large optics once combined with a third accessory, the LA module for the R-FLEX2.
+Note that the HASO R-FLEX instrument can also be used to characterize large optics if combined with the LA ( Large Aperture ) accessory module.

 For the full line of Imagine Optic wavefront sensors, click HERE.